JakovTomasic/no-headache.nix/doc/configuring.md

 };
 ```

-For full config example, see `disk-images` example.
+For a full config example, see the `disk-images` example.

 The following are some standard NixOS virtualisation options that you might find useful.